spacetelescope/jdaviz/docs/specviz2d/import_data.rst

 notebook can access the Specviz2D helper class API.
-Using this API, users can load data into the application through code with the :meth:`~jdaviz.configs.specviz2d.helper.Specviz2d.load_data` method, which takes as input a :class:`~specutils.Spectrum1D` object or filename for the 2D spectrum and (optionally) the 1D spectrum.
+Using this API, users can load data into the application through code with the :meth:`~jdaviz.configs.specviz2d.helper.Specviz2d.load_data` method, which takes as input a :class:`~specutils.Spectrum` object or filename for the 2D spectrum and (optionally) the 1D spectrum.

 .. code-block:: python